Explore our Heart Hub

 - The AED will give step by step instructions.

-A heart attack is a blockage of blood to the heart – the person may have persistent, vice-like chest pain, which may spread to their arms, neck, jaw, back or stomach.
+A heart attack is a blockage of blood to the heart – the person may have persistent, dull and heavy vice-like chest pain, which may spread to their arms, neck, jaw, back or stomach.